Accounting (ACC) Courses

-ACC 400 Internship in Accounting (3) (other) Supervised on-the-job experience in an accounting position in business or government agency.
+ACC 400 Senior Accounting Internship (3) (other) Supervised, substantive on-the-job experience in an accounting position in business or government agency.
 Comprehensive report by student, meetings with faculty adviser, and performance appraisal from employer required.
 Pre: ACC 351; Minimum cumulative GPA of 3.00; compatibility with career interests; pre-approved job placement, internship contract and instructor's consent.
 This course is repeatable 3 times for a maximum of 9 credits.
 (Attributes: ALEX, GCC)

 ACC 456 Advanced Auditing (3) This is a case-based auditing course that expands on topics introduced in Audit (ACC 454).
 The primary focus of this course is Fraud Examination and Forensic Accounting.
 Students will examine cases involving current and classic frauds as well as learning the requirements for collecting evidence for court.
 Pre: ACC 454.